Around your Obergurgl-Hochgurgl holiday region

 With the passing of the Ice Age, the Ötztal was shaken by repeated rock slides, which created some of the most stunning natural landmarks in the mountain landscape.
 Lake Piburg was thus formed after a massive postglacial rock slide, which caused an accumulation of water that was to gradually turn into a mountain lake.
 Stuibenfall waterfall was, too, created by a massive slide of rock mass.

 City trips: Merano and Innsbruck

 The border between Austria and Italy is only a stone's throw away from Obergurgl; perfect for a spontaneous trip to South Tyrol.
-The ride takes you along the Timmelsjoch High Alpine Road, the secret door to the south, and is an adventure in itself with unforgettable views over Ötztal's mountain world.
+The ride takes you along the Timmelsjoch High Alpine Road, the secret door to the south, and is an adventure with unforgettable views over Ötztal's mountain world.
 After about 1.5 hours you will reach Merano which, despite its geographic closeness to Austria, provides a distinctive contrast to Tyrol with its Italian charm.

 Innsbruck is located about 1.5 hours up north; its old town and surroundings are definitely worth a visit during your holiday in Tyrol.

 Sölden is the place to be when it comes to events; this famous ski resort is definitely Ötztal's party hotspot.
 The highlight is the annual Ski World Cup opening on Rettenbach glacier in October.
 There are lots of other events taking place each week throughout the winter, from traditional Tyrolean evenings with night skiing to the legendary Maxxx Mountain Sölden Party.